bogdik/luci-app-eoip/README.md

 -TODO:
 - 1. Check for duplicate channel identifiers
-- 2. Manage VLAN tag on this channel
+- 2. Manage VLAN tag on this channel(s)